 Meeting Energy Efficiency Requirements for Light Commercial Heating and Cooling Equipment

 Buy products that have the ENERGY STAR label.
 A list of all qualified products is available from ENERGY STAR.
-For the most up-to-date efficiency levels required for this product category, visit the ENERGY STAR Light Commercial Heating & Cooling website.
-For more information, or for a point of contact, visit the Resources for Energy-Efficient Products page.
+For the most up-to-date efficiency levels required for this product category, visit ENERGY STAR Light Commercial Heating and Cooling.

 Reducing Energy Costs: Save Up to $1,785 In Energy Costs When You Buy ENERGY STAR–Qualified Products